 It’s possible your Progressive car insurance offers less or no coverage for drivers not listed on your policy.
 A claim won’t be covered if the person should have been listed, for instance.
 If someone is living in the same household as you or regularly borrows your car, they should be a listed driver on your Progressive policy.
 It’s always best to confirm your policy details with a Progressive rep before letting anyone borrow your car.

-Comprehensive insurance helps pay for the cost of repairs to your vehicle when it was damaged by something other than a collision, like vandalism or extreme weather events.
-Comprehensive car insurance is never required by state law, but it is usually needed for cars that are leased or financed.
+Comprehensive coverage is never required by state law, but it is usually needed for cars that are leased or financed.… read full answer

 You should consider buying comprehensive coverage if you cannot afford to pay out of pocket to repair or replace your car in a worst-case scenario.
 Comprehensive insurance is usually considered to be a good investment since it’s cheaper than other types of car insurance and covers events that are out of your control as a driver.
 A good rule of thumb is that if the cost of comprehensive insurance exceeds 10% of your vehicle’s value, you can consider dropping it.

 Your car insurance and registration have to be under the same name in most cases.
-New York is the only state with laws requiring that the name on a car’s insurance policy and registration match.
-But even though other states don’t have it written into law, insuring a car that is not registered in your name can still be difficult and makes the claims process harder.… read full answer
+New York, North Carolina, and New Jersey are a few of the states with laws requiring that the name on a car’s insurance policy and registration match.
+But even though other states don’t have it written into law, insuring a car that is not registered in your name can still be difficult and make the claims process harder. … read full answer

 If you do need to insure a vehicle that is not titled in your name, you’d need to prove you have an “insurable interest” in it.
 That means you would be affected financially if something happened to the car.
 Examples include the vehicle’s owner, its lienholder, or a co-signatory.